 As we’ve discussed, inspiration for a travel itinerary comes from many sources (see my post: Choosing Your Route Style), but I find that most start with a specific destination.

 Before you really start digging in with the planning, review my blog called, “20 Questions Before You Plan”.
-You’ll find it in the ITINERARIES & PLANNING Category on my website.
+You’ll find it in the HERE.
 This will help you keep in mind the things that you (and your partner) are most interested in seeing and doing.

 Let’s Get Started!